diogo-crcoelho/TTBot/README.md

 3. Get CoinMarketCap API key as described in their [API Documentation](https://coinmarketcap.com/api/documentation/v1/)

-3. Save your keyss and secret in a `.env` on the main directory.Follow the example  file on the repository
+3. Save your keyss and secret in a `.env` on the main directory.
+Follow the example  file on the repository

 4. To run simply
 ```